Find Grad Schools

 118 Yearly Graduations

 Brandman University is the 13th most popular school in the nation for students seeking a master's degree in student counseling.
 Each year, around 10,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $12,240 per year.
-The student counseling program at Brandman University awarded 118 master's degrees during the 2020-2021 school year.
-Around 53% of these students were from an underrepresented racial-ethnic group, and 85% were women.
+The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $12,510 per year.
+During the most recent year for which we have data, 118 people received their master's degree in student counseling from Brandman.
+About 82% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 #14